 Acadian has term credit facilities with MetLife Insurance Company with maturity dates ranging from March 6, 2025 to March 6, 2030.
 These credit facilities include a revolving credit facility of up to U.S. \$10.0 million (the "Revolving Facility") for general corporate purposes and term credit facilities of U.S. \$80.0 million (the "Term Facilities").
 The Term Facilities bear interest at rates ranging from 2.7% to 3.0%.
-The Revolving Facility bears interest at floating rates based on 90 day LIBOR plus applicable margin.
-Upon the decommissioning of LIBOR, interest is anticipated to be based on the Secured Overnight Financing Rate.
+Effective April 1, 2023 the Revolving Facility bears interest at floating rates based on the Secured Overnight Financing Rate plus applicable margin, as a result of the decommissioning of LIBOR.
 Floating interest rates give rise to interest rate risk as income and cash flows may be negatively impacted by fluctuations in interest rates.
-As at December 31, 2022, Acadian had borrowings of U.S. \$80.0 million under the Term Facilities (December 31, 2021 - U.S. \$80 million) and the Revolving Facility was undrawn.
+As at December 31, 2023, Acadian had borrowings of U.S. \$80.0 million under the Term Facilities (December 31, 2022 - U.S. \$80 million) and the Revolving Facility was undrawn.

 As security for these facilities, Acadian has granted the lenders a security interest over all of its assets.
 The facilities are subject to customary terms and conditions for borrowers of this nature, including limits on incurring additional indebtedness, granting liens or selling assets without the consent of the lenders.
-The credit facilities are also subject to the maintenance of a maximum loan-to-value ratio and Acadian is in compliance as of December 31, 2022.
+The credit facilities are also subject to the maintenance of a maximum loan-to-value ratio and Acadian is in compliance as of December 31, 2023.
 In addition, U.S. \$1.7 million of the Revolving Facility is reserved to support the minimum cash balance requirement of the Term Facilities.